Faisalsaddiqui/heart-diseases-prediction-using-machine-learning/README.md

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-This README file provides a comprehensive overview of the project and instructions for running it.
-If there are any specific details or sections you would like to add, please let me know! ​​